 Pakistan Frozen Food Market Analysis by Mordor Intelligence

-The Pakistan frozen food market size is estimated at USD 0.77 billion in 2025 and is projected to reach USD 1.03 billion by 2030, growing at a 5.82% CAGR from 2025 to 2030.
+The Pakistan frozen food market size was valued at USD 0.77 billion in 2025 and estimated to grow from USD 0.81 billion in 2026 to reach USD 1.08 billion by 2031, at a CAGR of 5.74% during the forecast period (2026-2031).
 Urban incomes are steadily increasing, more women are joining the workforce, and targeted industry incentives are strengthening demand for convenient, halal-certified meal options in major cities.
 In response, producers are expanding cold-chain infrastructure to reduce logistical losses and extend distribution into rural markets.
 The adoption of energy-efficient freezing technologies is enabling manufacturers to mitigate the impact of high power costs.
 At the same time, collaborations such as the partnership between Symrise and Shan Foods illustrate a broader movement toward greater localization of ingredients and packaging, a strategy designed to buffer the industry against currency fluctuations.

 Key Report Takeaways